Promoted to Playable

 - In the Godzilla Fighting Game for the Turbo CD, Biollante was not playable by any means, but became available to players of the game's Super Famicom successor, Kaijuu Daikessen.

-- The ''Sly Cooper" series made Bentley and Murray playable characters in its second game, while the third finally upgraded Carmelita Fox to playable status.
+- The ''Sly Cooper" series made Bentley and Murray playable characters in its second game, while the third finally upgraded Carmelita Fox, and former antagonists, Panda King and Dimitri, to playable status.

 - Previous recurring series antagonist Captain Qwark became playable in Ratchet & Clank: Up Your Arsenal.
 Sort of.
 (In-game, Ratchet is controlling an interactive "vid-comic where the player controls Qwark").
 He also had his own playable dream sequences in the Secret Agent Clank game.
 He was officially made a playable character in Ratchet & Clank: All 4 One, alongside Dr. Nefarious as well as Full Frontal Assault.